githubtraining/communicating-using-markdown/responses/01d-tasklist.md

 - [ ] Introduce myself to the world
 ```

-If you would like assistance troubleshooting the issue you are encountering, create a post on the [GitHub Community]({{ communityBoard }}) board.
+If you would like assistance troubleshooting, create a post on the [GitHub Community]({{ communityBoard }}) board.
 You might also want to search for your issue to see if other people have resolved it in the past.

 <hr>
 <h3 align="center">Watch below your comment for my response</h3>